 Affect desired change by developing and implementing policies at different levels of the health care system and with different constituencies

 Provide multidisciplinary leadership through analysis of critical indicators within health care systems to provide optimal client care and safety

 Demonstrate advanced knowledge and skill in planning and delivery of health management

 "Mostly Online" means that all coursework will be completed online with one required intensive session on campus per semester.
 For more information on intensive session dates, contact us or visit the Nursing D.N.P. home page.

 Nursing DNP Program of Study

 Program of Study

-Program and curriculum information, including graduation requirements can be found in entry for the the Nursing DNP, Psychiatric/Mental Health Nurse Practitioner Concentration, in the ETSU Graduate Studies Catalog and at the ETSU College of Nursing website.
+Program and curriculum information, including graduation requirements can be found for the the Nursing DNP, Psychiatric/Mental Health Nurse Practitioner Concentration, in the ETSU Graduate Studies Catalog and at the ETSU College of Nursing website.

 Students in the D.N.P. program must comply with all policies of the ETSU School of Graduate Studies regarding retention, progression, and graduation.
 In addition, before entrance into clinical courses, students must: